 Companies shall aim to base their actions towards the objectives of this Code on robust scientific evidence, where available.

-Transparency
+Transparency and accountability

-Signatories shall report, within the limits of their mandates, remits and capacities, on their activities towards the objectives of this Code in a transparent way,.
+Signatories shall report, within the limits of their mandates, remits and capacities, on their activities towards the objectives of this Code in a transparent way, contributing to periodic assessment of the Code’s progress and effectiveness.
 The Signatories seek to share knowledge, expertise and best practices along the value chain.

 All Signatories have access to all the information related to the work of this Code (including agendas, working documents and minutes).